 - Citizens’ assemblies are fair and transparent.
 Assembly members have an equal chance of being heard.
 Briefing materials, experts, and other presenters are vetted by diverse stakeholders and shared publicly.
 This produces informed democratic decisions.

-A citizens’ assembly provides us, the people, with a way to decide what’s best for our future, even if that requires radical changes in the present.
-Moreover, because they are informed and democratic, the Citizens’ Assembly’s decisions will provide political cover and public pressure for politicians to set aside the usual politicking and do the right thing.
+A citizens’ assembly allows us, the people, to decide what’s best for our future, even if that means radical changes in the present.

 - Why randomly select citizens for the citizens’ assembly?

-Members of citizens’ assemblies should be randomly selected from the general public for 3 main reasons:
+Members of citizens’ assemblies should be randomly selected for 3 main reasons:

 - Random selection treats everyone equally.
-All citizens are threatened by the emergency.
-This process gives all citizens an equal chance to help make the big decisions as we try to address the crisis.
+We’re all threatened by the emergency.
+The process gives all citizens an equal chance to help make the big decisions as we try to address the crisis.

 - It’s fair.
-The random selection is done in a way that ensures the Citizens’ Assembly reflects our whole country in terms of characteristics like gender, age, income, and ethnicity.
-And random selection means no particular group and no particular view is overrepresented or able to dominate the assembly.
+The selection process ensures that the Citizens’ Assembly reflects our whole country in terms of characteristics like gender, age, income, and ethnicity.
+No particular group and no particular view is overrepresented or able to dominate the assembly.